Martial Law in Babylon Prophesied

 Therefore see, the days are coming that I shall bring punishment on the carved images of Babylon, and all her land shall be put to shame, and all her slain fall in her midst.
 And the heavens and the earth and all that is in them shall shout for joy over Babylon, for the ravagers shall come to her from the north, declares Yehovah.
 (Jer 51:45-48)

-The repetition of הַשְּׁמוּעָה hashemuah in verse 46 expresses the correlative relation—one hashemuah and another hashemuah.
-The phrase וְחָמָס בָּאָרֶץ and violence in the land is to be taken as dependent grammatically on וּבָא and shall come, so therefore we read thus: “and when the act of violence is committed in the land (of Babylon), one ruler rises up against the other.”
+We should notice that the repetition of the Hebrew word הַשְּׁמוּעָה hashemuah in verse 46 expresses the correlative relation in the text—one hashemuah and another hashemuah will follow in a year.
+The phrase וְחָמָס בָּאָרֶץ and violence in the land is to be taken as dependent grammatically on וּבָא and shall come, so therefore we read thus: “and when the act of violence is committed in the land (of Babylon), one ruler rises up upon/against the other.”

-Thus understood, these words presuppose not a full scale war, but rebellion or revolution of some kind, through which Babylon will go.
-This is important to keep this in mind, as we will advance in the analysis of these three verses.
+Thus understood, these words presuppose not a full scale war, but disturbance or commotion of some kind, through which Babylon will go.
+It is important to keep this in mind, as we will advance in the analysis of these three verses.

-Now, let us see how this Hebrew word שְׁמוּעָה shemuah is used in other passages in the Scripture in which we will seek to find its literal meaning, as we read from Eze 7:25-26:
+Now, let us see how this Hebrew word שְׁמוּעָה shemuah is used in other passages in the Scripture.
+The purpose of this, as stated above, is to find its literal meaning.
+We find this literal meaning in Eze 7:25-26, as we read thus:

 Horror comes; and they shall seek peace, and there shall be none.
 Calamity shall come upon calamity and שְׁמוּעָה shemuah shall be upon שְׁמוּעָה shemuah … (Eze 7:25-26)

-Notice, how Calamity shall come upon calamity couples with שְׁמוּעָה shemuah shall be upon שְׁמוּעָה shemuah.
-And also, how the same word שְׁמוּעָה shemuah, couples with a great shaking out of the land in Jer 10:22 below:
+Notice, how the phrase Calamity shall come upon calamity couples with שְׁמוּעָה shemuah shall be upon שְׁמוּעָה shemuah.
+And also, how the same word שְׁמוּעָה shemuah, couples with another text in Jeremiah: a great shaking out of the land below:

 See, it has come, the voice of שְׁמוּעָה shemuah, and a great shaking out of the land of the north, to make the cities of Yehudah a waste, a habitation of jackals.
 (Jer 10:22)